open-policy-agent/opa/docs/content/management-bundles.md

 * OPA will only load Wasm modules named `policy.wasm`.
 Other WebAssembly binary files will be ignored.

+{{< info >}}
-> YAML data loaded into OPA is converted to JSON.
-Since JSON is a subset of
-> YAML, you are not allowed to use binary or null keys in objects and boolean
-> and number keys are converted to strings.
-Also, YAML !!binary tags are not
+YAML data loaded into OPA is converted to JSON.
+Since JSON is a subset of YAML, you are not allowed to use binary or null keys in objects and boolean and number keys are converted to strings.
+Also, YAML !!binary tags are not supported.
-> supported.
+{{< /info >}}

 ### Multiple Sources of Policy and Data